Axlefublr/uclanr/README.md

 It prints a random words to stdout.
 Very simple.

-If you specify a number after the command (`uclanr 5`), it will print that many random words, separated by spaces
+If you specify a number after the command (`uclanr 5`), it will print that many random words, separated by spaces.

 The words this program uses are ranked by popularity: from 1001st most common word to the 10000th.

 From there, I removed all words that are 4 letters long and below, leaving us with words that are at least 5 letters long.

 And in the end, we have 7165 possible words.
 Hyperspecific, I know.

+## Features

+Run `uclanr --help` to see the help menu.

+By default, the random words are joined by a space.
+You can change that using `--joiner` or `-j`.
+It doesn't necessarily have to be a single character.

+If you specify `\n` in `--join`, it's treated as a newline character; `\t` is a tab character.
+Use `--raw` or `-r` to disable this functionality.

+`--caps` or `-c` will CAPITALIZE every word. `--title` or `-t` will Titlecase every word.

 ## How do I install this?